-The particles of interest to the Space Radiation Health Program are protons with energies between 20 and 1000 MeV, and nuclei of He, C, N, O, Ne, Si, Ar, Ca, Mn, and Fe, with energies between 50 and 3000 MeV/nucleon.
+The particles of interest to the Space Radiation Health Program are protons with energies between 20 and 1000 MeV, and nuclei of elements with atomic numbers between He and Fe, with energies between 50 and 3000 MeV/nucleon.
 Fluences of interest are of the order of 1-2 particles per cell; studies with higher fluences will need to be justified by compelling arguments, including an explanation of how the results can be applied in the low fluence regime.
-NASA has developed facilities for use of protons at Loma Linda University Medical School and high-energy heavy ion beams at the Brookhaven National Laboratory Alternating Gradient Synchrotron (AGS).
-A dedicated irradiation facility, using the Booster Synchrotron at Brookhaven, is under construction and is expected to be operational in 2003.
+NASA has developed facilities for use of protons at Loma Linda University Medical School and high-energy heavy ion beams at the NASA Space Radiation Laboratory (NSRL) at Brookhaven National Laboratory.
 Applications should not budget for the use of beams at these facilities, which is paid by NASA.
-NASA will cooperate with DOE to expand the range of technical resources available for experimentation and analysis of experimental results at Brookhaven.
+NASA will cooperate with DOE to provide the range of technical resources available for experimentation and analysis of experimental results at Brookhaven.